dereklh4/final_project_759/README.md

 ## Running the Code
 In order to run the code, you need to start up 3 processes -- one for the server, and one for each of the clients.
 To simplify things, I have a bash script that will start the processes up for you.
 The default bash script starts a 1 minute game server on 2 free ports, starts a client_baseline_minimax player 1 (black) with a max depth of 6, and starts a client_openmp_minimax player 2 (white) with a max depth of 6.

 On euler, there are two main ways to run the code.
+Both scripts automaticaly load the necessary modules, compile the code, and then runs it.
 Option 1 is probably the easiest:
 1. Use an interactive session.
   - Run "srun -p slurm_shortgpu -c 20 --pty -u bash -i" to start an interactive session
   - Run "bash local_run.sh"